 Plans for Full Restoration by 2025

-The Trust intends to celebrate the 100th anniversary of the Act of Abandonment (1914) by having a major part of the canal restored.
+The Trust intends to have a major part of the canal restored by 2020, with full restoration by 2025.
 The strategy agreed with Partners is to complete significant sections of the restoration as 'stand alone' parts of the waterway.
 The Partnership further aims to initially complete the towpath walk followed by restoration of the canal and its structures.

 The Partnership in conjunction with the Trust has prioritised the plan to re-connect the canal to the national network.
 Four Flagship schemes are being put in action at the junctions

-- Eisey new Junction (Thames and Severn Canal),
+- Cricklade - Eisey new Junction (Thames and Severn Canal)

 Planned major schemes: